-One way to see how strong these switching costs are is to examine the Netflix churn rate6.
-Churn is a marketing term referring to the rate at which customers leave a product or service.
+One way to see how strong these switching costs are is to examine the Netflix churn rate4.
+Churn is a marketing term referring to the rate at which customers leave a product or service, and up until the customer rebellion following the 2011 repricing and Qwikster debacle, Netflix did a good job at keeping customers.
 A low churn is usually key to profitability because it costs more to acquire a customer than to keep one.
 And the longer a customer stays with the firm, the more profitable they become and the less likely they are to leave.
 If customers weren't completely satisfied with the Netflix experience, many would be willing to churn out and experiment with rivals offering cheaper service.
 However, the year after Blockbuster and Wal-Mart launched with copycat efforts, the rate at which customers left Netflix actually fell below 4 percent.
-Churn rates have remained stable over time, an indication that customer loyalty remained strong despite a challenging recession.
-"Final Transcript: NFLX-Q1 2011 Netflix Inc. Earnings Conference Call," Thompson StreetEvents, April 25, 2011.
+Up until summer 2011, churn rates had remained stable, despite a challenging recession."Final Transcript: NFLX-Q1 2011 Netflix Inc. Earnings Conference Call," Thompson StreetEvents, April 25, 2011.

 All of this impacts marketing costs, too.
-Happy customers refer friends (free marketing from a source consumers trust more than a TV commercial).
-Ninety-four percent of Netflix subscribers say they have recommended the service to someone else, and 71 percent of new subscribers say an existing subscriber has encouraged them to sign up.
-It's no wonder subscriber acquisition costs have been steadily falling, further contributing to the firm's overall profitability.
+Happy customers refer friends (free marketing from a source consumers trust).
+During the high growth period for the DVD-by-mail business, 94 percent of Netflix subscribers say they have recommended the service to someone else, and 71 percent of new subscribers say an existing subscriber has encouraged them to sign up.

-^{6.} The rate at which customers leave a product or service.
+4. The rate at which customers leave a product or service.